 - Bring snacks: Bring some puffs or small snacks that baby likes!
 This is a great little trick to help us get some great images even if baby isn’t interested in smashing… we just stick them right into the back of the cake!
 Also, have a sippy cup or bottle nearby in case baby gets thirsty or needs a break.

 - Avoid getting a chocolate cake.
 It looks… gross. (insert poop emoji here, lol) I also suggest avoiding cakes with a lot of red icing.

 - Cake prep: If you’re picking up your cake the day before your session please remember to take it out of the refrigerator a few hours in advance so that the icing can soften.
 A hard, cold cake is no fun to smash!

 - Be prepared to participate!
 Some babies don’t quite get the hang of the smash right away so you may need to get your hands into the cake to help them get started.

 - This is going to be messy.
 Really messy.
-So be sure to bring an extra outfit for baby and possibly for yourself!
+So be sure to bring an extra outfit for baby and possibly one for yourself!

 The biggest tip I can give to any Mom planning a cake smash session is to relax.
 Little ones can sense stress and we want them to come into a happy, positive environment!
-It’s totally normal to go Pinterest-crazy and have alot of grand ideas for your session but remember that baby is the one who is really running the show.
-Some babies really love digging in and getting covered in icing, and some just don’t like getting messy.
+It’s totally normal to go Pinterest-crazy and have a lot of grand ideas for your session but remember that baby is the one who is really running the show.
+Some one-year-olds really love digging in and getting covered in icing, and some just don’t like getting messy.
 If it’s their first time having something sweet like cake they may dislike the taste.
 It’s totally normal and every baby is different!
 Don’t get discouraged if we’re not getting the reaction you hoped for… we’re still going to get really beautiful images that capture this huge milestone and show your baby’s personality.